World

 Share

 During the meeting, President Trump emphasized the urgency of achieving a ceasefire and securing the release of the remaining hostages.
 He expressed optimism about the prospects of the 60-day ceasefire plan, highlighting its potential to bring an end to the prolonged conflict.
 Netanyahu, however, underscored the necessity of Hamas’s disarmament and the exile of its leaders as preconditions for any agreement.
-He also reiterated Israel’s for a full withdrawal of Hamas from Gaza.
+He also reiterated Israel’s demand for a full withdrawal of Hamas from Gaza.

 Despite the diplomatic efforts, significant challenges remain in reaching a sustainable ceasefire.
-Hamas a full Israeli withdrawal from Gaza and refuses to disarm, while Israel insists on the demilitarization of Gaza and the return of all hostages.
+Hamas demands a full Israeli withdrawal from Gaza and refuses to disarm, while Israel insists on the demilitarization of Gaza and the return of all hostages.
 The mutual distrust and incompatible goals of both parties have made a lasting agreement elusive.

 The meeting between President Trump and Prime Minister Netanyahu is seen as a critical step toward resolving the Gaza conflict.
-However, the path to a comprehensive and lasting peace remains fraught with obstacles, requiring continued diplomatic and concessions from both sides.
+However, the path to a comprehensive and lasting peace remains fraught with obstacles, requiring continued diplomatic engagement and concessions from both sides.

 Share